-Grand Rounds is an hour conference held every Wednesday.
+Grand Rounds is an hour conference held on Wednesdays.
 Faculty members, visiting professors, fellows, PGY-5 residents, and PGY-4 residents present topics of their choice.
-The conference is primarily a didactic session designed to represent cutting edge knowledge and regularly includes treatment indications, clinical outcomes, complications and evidence-based guidelines.
+The conference is primarily a didactic session designed to represent cutting-edge knowledge and regularly includes treatment indications, clinical outcomes, complications and evidence-based guidelines.
 All residents PGY1-PGY5 attend this conference as well as faculty and fellows.
 Grand Rounds runs September through June each academic year.

 Journal club organized by Dr. Joseph Schwab and Dr. Brian Law is a one-hour long conference held once a month on Wednesdays as part of the Core Curriculum.
 All residents are in attendance.
 Dr. Schwab chooses 4-6 articles from core journals (JBJS, CORR, etc.) and specialty journals (JOT, JOA, JHS, AJSM, etc.).
 All residents are responsible for reading all articles.
 Discussions examine the scientific methods of the studies and the resulting conclusions.
 Residents are taught to read journal articles critically, apply knowledge of study designs and statistical methods, critically appraise and assimilate the evidence, and apply the findings to their patient population.
 Journal Club runs September through June each academic year.